cboxdoerfer/fsearch/README.md

 - Include and exclude specific folders to be indexed
 - Ability to exclude certain files/folders from index using wildcard expressions
 - Fast sort by filename, path, size or modification time
-- Customizable interface (e.g. switch between traditional UI with menubar and client-side decorations)
+- Customizable interface (e.g., switch between traditional UI with menubar and client-side decorations)

 ## Requirements
 - GTK 3.18